 As a startup that is working with (or considering working with) an offshore software development team, there are a number of challenges you must overcome to make sure you are managing them effectively.
 Timezones and communication are two commonly cited hurdles, but another major challenge is ensuring the quality of code is up to par.

-Ensuring code quality is a multifaceted problem that starts with vetting the developers before even beginning development (if you need help vetting developers or want to check out a list of carefully vetted firms, check out Aloa Partner Search).
+Ensuring code quality is a multifaceted problem that starts with vetting the developers before even beginning development (if you need help vetting developers or want to check out a list of carefully vetted firms, check ou).
 After you have vetted the developers, you must define the process you expect them to use while working on development.
-This is often where the difference lies between the “lowest bidder” and a firm that is more experienced, albeit more expensive: the more quality firm will have these coding best practices already in place.
+This is often where the difference lies between the "lowest bidder" and a firm that is more experienced, albeit more expensive: the more quality firm will have these coding best practices already in place.

 One of the best ways to enforce some best practices, and therefore code quality, is by using CI/CD tools to define the process of building and deploying code.
 You may have heard of CI/CD but don't exactly know what it is or how to implement it into your project.